KubaP/vscode-pink-candy/Styles.md

 ### Limitations
 - No way to differentiate base classes from inherited classes.
 - No way to colour booleans since they get overridden by the semantic "plainKeyword" token.
+- No way to colour character strings.
 - No support for attributes.
 - No support for "unresolved" symbols.
 #### Textmate limitations
-- No support for enums/enum members.
+- No support for enum members.
 - No support for constants.
+- No support for static functions, classes or fields.
 - No distinction between fields and properties.
-- No distinction between types and type parameters.
-- No distinction between classes and interfaces.
+- No distinction between classes and inherited classes.